Nigeria losing $30bn annually from revenue leakages - Reps - New Telegraph

-The joint House of Representatives Committee on Finance, Banking and Currency, Monday said Nigeria lost about $30 billion from 2005 to 2019 annually from revenue leakages.
+Philip Nyam Abuja The joint House of Representatives Committee on Finance, Banking and Currency, yesterday said Nigeria lost about $30 billion from 2005 to 2019 annually from revenue leakages.

 “Thus, this committee deemed it imperative to investigate revenue leakages and loopholes in the system that have contributed to a loss of over $30 billion dollars in annual federation tax revenue between 2005 and 2019.